Last updated: 4/19/2018

 9. Network analysis for steady-state and transient conduction and for radiative exchange.

-workbook allows the user to draw resistors (and capacitors) for representing a
+user to draw resistors (and capacitors) for representing a thermal system and

-thermal system and then apply Excel’s equation solving features to the
+then apply Excel’s equation solving features to the resulting equations and

-The simple example illustrated here is steady-state conduction in a
+illustrated here is steady-state conduction in a Structural Insulated Panel

-A similar construction using cement rather than OSB for the outer layers
+construction using cement rather than OSB for the outer layers has been